CU-Boulder-Course/markdown_github_01/Introduction.md

 Last Thursday and today, I presented an [introduction to `git`](http://www.cs.colorado.edu/~kena/classes/5828/f15/lectures/02-git.pdf).
 Now, let's continue and learn about Markdown and GitHub.
 I will then bring it all together and show you some example presentations.
 (You're looking at one now.)

+## Next Steps

+Head to the [Markdown Introduction](https://github.com/kenbod/markdown_github_01/blob/master/Markdown.md) to learn about Markdown or head back to the [Table of Contents](https://github.com/kenbod/markdown_github_01/blob/master/README.md).